-D.2.10.
+D.2.14.
 Reconciliation to Financial Statements

-The accounting policies are consistent between the financial statements (Financial Reporting Standard S102).
-Assets and liability values are the same in both except for the inclusion of the VIF of £4.1m (2018: £3.0m), the grossing up of the risk margin for the annuity liabilities and annuity reinsurance asset in the financial statements of £1.4m (2018: £1.3m) and the risk margin on the unit-linked business (£3.2m) (2018: £2.2m).
+The accounting policies are consistent between the Financial Statements (Financial Reporting Standard S102).
+Assets and liability values are the same in both except for the inclusion of the VIF of £4.1m (2019: £4.1m), and the RM on the unit-linked business of £3.5m (2019: £3.2m).
+The annuity liabilities are calculated gross of reinsurance on a Solvency II basis, with a separate reinsurance asset then included on the asset side of the Solvency II balance sheet; however, the annuity liabilities are stated net of reinsurance in the financial statements, with no offsetting reinsurance asset required.